A rational look at punishment in dog training

 - Fear barking:

 - If the fear is a downright phobia, contact a behaviour therapist as do-it-yourself therapy can make matters worse.
+Again, I can help if you are in The Hague or closeby.

 I’ve used the example of barking here but my point is: think before you shout.